laravel/docs/blade.md

 The `componentName` is equal to the name used in the HTML tag after the `x-` prefix.
 So `<x-alert />`'s `componentName` will be `alert`.
 The `attributes` element will contain all of the attributes that were present on the HTML tag.
 The `slot` element is an `Illuminate\Support\HtmlString` instance with the contents of the slot from the component.

-The Closure should return a string.
+The closure should return a string.
 If the returned string corresponds to an existing view, that view will be rendered; otherwise, the returned string will be evaluated as an inline Blade view.

 <a name="additional-dependencies"></a>
 #### Additional Dependencies